docker/docs/ee/ucp/authorization/index.md

-[Docker Universal Control Plane (UCP)](../index.md), the UI for [Docker EE](https://www.docker.com/enterprise-edition), lets you authorize users to view, edit, and use cluster resources by granting role-based permissions against resource types.
+[Docker Universal Control Plane (UCP)](../index.md), the UI for [Docker EE](https://www.docker.com/enterprise-edition), lets you authorize users to view, edit, and use cluster resources by granting role-based permissions against resource sets.

 To authorize access to cluster resources across your organization, UCP administrators might take the following high-level steps:

 - Add and configure **subjects** (users and teams).
-- Define custom **roles** (or use defaults) by adding permitted operations per resource types.
+- Define custom **roles** (or use defaults) by adding permitted operations per type of resource.
 - Group cluster **resources** into Swarm collections or Kubernetes namespaces.
-- Create **grants** by combining subject + role + resource group.
+- Create **grants** by combining subject + role + resource set.

 For an example, see [Deploy stateless app with RBAC](deploy-stateless-app.md).

 ## Subjects

 A subject represents a user, team, or organization.
-A subject can be granted a role that defines permitted operations against one or more resource types.
+A subject can be granted a role that defines permitted operations against one or more resource sets.

 - **User**: A person authenticated by the authentication backend.
 Users can belong to one or more teams and one or more organizations.